Animal Rescues in Canada

-So, say your rescue says your potential dog came from Texas.
+Is the pet you are adopting healthy?
 Has it been tested for this?
 A reputable rescue will prioritize their animals’ health, ensure they have their vaccinations, and keep them in their care until they are healthy and ready for adoption.

 Then, make sure to confirm the information they give you to ensure you didn’t receive fraudulent paperwork.
 And yes, these things happen when ‘rescues’ are just trying to make their next sale.
-Is the rescue you’re considering a registered charity?

 Wrapping up ideas